Stoked! - Kitesurfing with Hip Prosthesis

 Windsurfing is also a dynamic sport that requires balance, strength, and flexibility.
 For individuals with a hip prosthesis, the question again arises as to whether and how they can continue to practice this sport.
 Again, thanks to modern medical advancements and individualized rehabilitation, many are able to get back on the board.
 However, several aspects should also be considered:

-• Adjustment of training: A targeted training program to strengthen the surrounding muscles is essential to stabilize the artificial joint.
+• Adjustment of training: A targeted conditioning program to strengthen the surrounding musculature is essential to stabilize the artificial joint.

-• Gentle Techniques: Avoiding jumps and abrupt movements that could excessively stress the joint.
+• Gentle techniques: Avoidance of jumps and abrupt movements that could excessively load the joint.

 Individual consultation: Close coordination with orthopedic surgeons and physiotherapists helps to optimally plan the return